RickCogley/octopress-all/source/_posts/2013-01-19-bulk-delete-safari-bookmarks.markdown

 published: true
 ---

 _OS X Safari Bookmarks can "build up" in your system for various reasons, perhaps because of iCloud sync problems, or because you imported a lot of old ones from another browser.
-If you are moving to a service like {% raw %}<span class="label label-success">Pinboard.in</span>{% endraw %} and want to bulk-delete bookmarks in OS X Safari, it is not immediately apparent how to do it.
+If you are moving to a service like <span class="label label-success">Pinboard.in</span> and want to bulk-delete bookmarks in OS X Safari, it is not immediately apparent how to do it.
 Find out how after the jump._

 <!--more-->